xiangyi-njust/Highlight-KPE/README.md

 (d) PromptRank    https://aclanthology.org/2023.acl-long.545/
 </pre>

-On this basis, we have investigated several approaches to integrating summaries with highlight information:
+We have investigated several approaches to integrating summaries with highlight information:

-(1) Direct text concatenation; we considered the order of concatenation, assessing the differences in extraction performance when using "Abstract + Highlights" versus "Highlights + Abstract" as inputs for the extraction model.
+(1) Direct text concatenation: we considered the order of concatenation, assessing the differences in extraction performance when using "Abstract + Highlights" versus "Highlights + Abstract" as inputs for the extraction model.

 (2) Given that summaries may contain much information irrelevant to keyword extraction, we segmented the abstract into a set of sentences and utilized the similarity between sentences and highlights to filter out sentences in the abstract that are less relevant to the current task.
 This process yields a filtered abstract.
 Subsequently, we concatenated the filtered abstract with the highlights.